 But the egocide of acid works, baby: you don't have to die, just let go of your gun and submit to an alien frisking, with looove.

 'Twas the psychedelic drug explosion of the late 1960s that first caused a drastic and much needed push in this direction.
 Women were shown a different way forward than just copying or condemning men, or buying into man's narrow view of what constituted ladylike behavior.
 When the scholars, artists, writers, musicians and filmmakers got a hold of LSD, the whole pop culture burst at the seams, as did gender roles one way or the other, adding a revisionist slant towards like-minded artists of the past - the Marx brothers, Humphrey Bogart, Dali, and of course Lewis Carroll's Alice.
 The "Go Ask Alices" are indicative of this.
-Girls who would have aged into light blue/gray beehive hairdos and terrible dress sense became instead goddesses of eternal coolness and debauched vengeance, and/or dumped at the emergency room door by a boyfriend who then speeds off.
+Girls who would have aged into light blue/gray beehive hairdos and terrible dress sense became instead goddesses of eternal coolness and debauched vengeance, and/or dumped at the emergency room door by a panicky dealer who then sped off.

-But even demonizing drugs opens up a discourse, just talking about altering one's mind has a tendency to alter it, so it makes sense that in the 21st century it's not even polite to talk about why you don't want to talk about it.
+But even demonizing mind-expanding drugs at least opens up a discourse, just talking about altering one's mind has a tendency to alter it, so it makes sense that in the 21st century it's not even polite to talk about why you don't want to talk about it.
 It's the pink elephant in the room and once you dare to actually behold it, reality itself begins to loosen and slip away.
 Pretty soon the elephant is right there, bigger than life, getting more tangible by the second, and within minutes you don't even remember a time it wasn't always there.
 Reality bends and folds and now you remember the elephant from when you were four years old and it just came home from safari.
 Sounds messy and costly in the long run and yes, you do get stomped on, but hey... an elephant!

 A young girl, Valerie, lives in a small Czech town that's being visited by a circus/carnival.
 While surveying the clowns and jugglers from her window above, Valerie spots a mysterious vampire figure--The "Weasel"--and from then on its a mad masquerade, as he menaces her and vampirizes her grandmother (her mom is--as is usual in fairy tales--absent) and later the Weasel turns out to be Valerie's father, maybe even her son.
 Meanwhile Valerie's grandmother regresses in age, and there's near-incest galore.
 Valerie is given a pair of magic earrings that cause her to teleport through time and space.
 In one of the most beautiful and bizarre scenes, Valerie is implicated as the devil and fastened to a pole in the center of a bonfire by the roused rabble.
 Yet she merely smiles down at them in a warm, absolving way, and uses her earrings to vanish at the last possible second.
 The end finds her walking through what seems to be a post-production picnic orgy, that same enigmatic Mona Lisa smile on Valerie's face, grown now to bewitchingly mythic proportions.
 At one point she even looks right into the camera and smiles warmly.
 Anyone, male, female, straight, gay, old, young, is bound to be bewitched by this young actress's preternatural serenity and auburn beauty, causing a vast frisson of potentially impure thoughts mixed with the urge to protect and nurture her already impressive intelligence, just like her friendly 'Eagle' - a mix of familiar and friendly animus.
 We might flip back and forth from good to evil a dozen times as spectators all in that one moment, but she's already seen it happen with her own Weasel father.
 She's beyond it all; to paraphrase a metaphor from part one, she's already hugged her werewolf.
 It may not be quite a prince yet, but for the nonce she's just fine with having a dog.